DMTGallery/dmt-gallery-artwork-example/README.md

     // Define a boolean to prevent "Generate" double click. let startedGeneratingArtwork = false;

-    // Get the dmt-mint inscription id and check, whether it has been injected.
+    // Check, whether a dmt-mint block has been injected into the script.
-    // The artwork script will use the "inscriptionIdNotInjected" boolean to decide, what to show (error page/artwork). const dmtMintData = document.getElementById('dmt-mint-data');
+    // If it has been injected, the artwork script will load the artwork right away. const dmtMintBlock = document.getElementById('dmt-mint-block');
-    const injectedMintInscriptionId = dmtMintData.dataset.inscriptionId;
+    const injectedMintBlockNumber = parseInt(dmtMintBlock.dataset.blockNumber);
-    const inscriptionIdNotInjected = !inscriptionIdValid(injectedMintInscriptionId);
+    const blockNumberNotInjected = !blockNumberValid(injectedMintBlockNumber);

     // Below are the methods to show/hide error pages conveniently. function showDmtMintNotInjectedPage() {